xwu99/OAP/oap-mllib/README.md

 ### Prerequisites

 We use [Apache Maven](https://maven.apache.org/) to manage and build source code.

-The following tools and libraries are needed to build OAP MLlib:
+The following tools and libraries are also needed to build OAP MLlib:

 * JDK 8.0+
 * Apache Maven 3.6.2+